atom-robotics-lab/atom-robotics-lab.github.io/content/sessions/intro-to-linux.md

 aliases = ["orientation"]
 +++

-In this session we gave the folks a gentle introduction to the beautiful world of the Robot Operaing System.
+In this session we gave the folks a gentle introduction to the beautiful world of the Robot Operating System.
-Some of the topics we talked about in this session are -:

-* Why ROS
+* Location - Online - Discord Server